 Since we launched in 1982, we have seen our share of crises, and this experience is safely in our back pocket as we face new situations.
 It helps us think through all possible outcomes, consider all unintended consequences, and choose appropriate actions.
 Crisis response may include restricting student movement until the storm has passed, relocating the program to another city (either temporarily or for the remainder of the program), or in extreme cases, canceling the program and evacuating students permanently.
 Our GeoBlue insurance also includes coverage for emergency evacuation.

 Students on high school summer programs abroad live in homestay families in or near the host city.
 Homestay families carefully recruited, vetted, and oriented by our on-site staff.
-During the orientation weekend and the end-of-program excursion, students will stay in hotels or hostels with program staff.
+During the program excursion, students will stay in hotels or hostels with program staff.
 Most students will be in single homestays, but some may be placed with another CET student.
 Learn more about the homestay selection process.

 Students on the CET Global Perspectives: Washington, DC program live in double rooms in a local college residence hall with other pre-college and college students.
 Resident Advisors will live on the same floor among the students.